greenmoss/gocd-parser/README.md

 scripts on your system, without needing to import as a Python module.

 ## Modules
-You can also import the modules in the `lib` directory.
+You can also import the modules and use them directly.
 For examples of how to do this, refer to the scripts in the `bin` directory.

 # Installation